Read-Lab-Confederation/read-lab-confederation.github.io/content/blog/posts/aws-bactopia-intro.md

 ---
-title: “An introduction to running Bactopia on Amazon Web Services”
+title: An introduction to running Bactopia on Amazon Web Services
 description: ""
 author: ["Tim Read"]
 date: "2021-05-15"